grafana/k6-chaos/README.md

 # k6-chaos

-Do you want to unleash some chaos?
-You are in the right place!

 This repo contains a [collection of JavaScript helpers](./src/chaos.js) to run chaos experiments *effortlessly* on top of [k6](https://k6.io).

 # Getting started